Qrlew/docs/deep_dive.md

 ### Rewriting

-Rewriting in [Qrlew](https://qrlew.github.io/), refers to the process of altering the *computation graph* by substituting computation *sub-graphs* to *Relations* (see {numref}`fig_rewriting`) to alter the properties of the result.
+Rewriting in [Qrlew], refers to the process of altering the *computation graph* by substituting computation *sub-graphs* to *Relations* (see {numref}`fig_rewriting`) to alter the properties of the result.
 This substitution aims to achieve specific objectives, such as ensuring privacy through the incorporation of differentially private mechanisms.
 The rewriting process (see {numref}`fig_rewriting`) happens in two phases:
 * a *rewriting rule allocation* phase, where each *Relation* in the *computation graph* gets allocated a *rewriting rule* (RR) compatible with its input and with the desired output property;
 * a *rule application* phase, where each *Relation* is rewritten to a small *computation graph* implementing the logic of the rewriting and stitched together with the other rewritten *Relations*.